The minimum requirements for filing a Norwegian patent application/entering the national phase are as follows:

 Every filing is quality checked by another employee.

-Examination & Patentability Requirements
+Examination in the NIPO & Norwegian Patentability Requirements

-The invention must be industrially applicable, but the interpretation thereof is broad and includes agriculture, forestry, gardening and mining.
+Industrial applicability: the invention must be industrially applicable, but the interpretation thereof is broad and includes agriculture, forestry, gardening and mining.
 Methods for surgical or therapeutic treatment or diagnostic methods, practiced on humans or animals, are not regarded as industrially applicable and are not patentable.
 In most cases, such inventions can be covered by Swiss-type claims.

-Other exemptions from patentability include plant or animal varieties, discoveries, scientific theories, mathematical methods, aesthetic creations, schemes, rules or methods for performing mental acts, playing games or doing business, computer programs (not entirely exempt), presentations of information, and inventions for which the use will be contrary to public moral and order.
+Other exemptions from patentability in Norway include plant or animal varieties, discoveries, scientific theories, mathematical methods, aesthetic creations, schemes, rules or methods for performing mental acts, playing games or doing business, computer programs (not entirely exempt), presentations of information, and inventions for which the use will be contrary to public moral and order.

 Upon receiving an Office Action, we translate it if necessary, and forward it to our clients with our comments.
 Some clients request a full and thorough analysis including a defence strategy, while others prefer a mere translation of the Office Action.
 We welcome you to let us know your preference.